Monits/static-code-analysis-plugin/README.md

 ``findbugsExclude`` and ``checkstyleRules`` are a ``String`` (Note: for remote files, they must begin with "http://" or "https://", else it will be considered local) and ``pmdRules`` is a collection of ``String``.

-As of version 1.3, ``ignoreErrors`` decides whether the build is stopped if errors are reported.
-Its default value is ``true`` meaning that it will continue the build regardless of reported errors.

 Rules used by PMD, Findbugs and Checkstyle can be overriden per-sourceset under the ``sourceSetConfig`` block.